October 29, 2026 7-11pm

 In the 1800s, taxidermy was displayed at world expos to engage the public in wonder and curiosity.
 Wunderkammer carries this tradition forward, but with a focus on modern values of sustainability, inclusivity, and imagination.

-Join us as the nations most innovative taxidermy artists fill you with awe and wonder as they showcase their most creative creatures in a showcase that awards the beautiful and bizarre.
+Join us as the nations most innovative taxidermy artists fill you with awe and wonder as they present their most creative creatures in a showcase that awards the beautiful and bizarre.
 A cabinet of curiosities come to life!

 Follow us on Facebook at https://www.facebook.com/wunderkammernyc/